battlestarorion/bso/docs/DEPLOY.md

 # Deployment
 Currently deployment is very quick and dirty.
-We push code changes using local git remotes that point towards bare repositories that relay changes via post-receive hooks on the Staging/Live VPS (yes they are all on one) similar to https://www.digitalocean.com/community/tutorials/how-to-set-up-automatic-deployment-with-git-with-a-vps
+We push code changes using local git remotes that point towards bare repositories that relay changes via post-receive hooks on the Staging/Live VPS (yes they are all on one) similar to [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-automatic-deployment-with-git-with-a-vps).
 Evennia itself is handled via git repos separately on both local dev environments and the VPS (bad).
 This goes over how to do things like deploy changes to an environment (staging or live), manage that environment (up or down) in relation to deployment, and a few best practices.